MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-payments-reconciliation-formats-dk.md

 ---
-title: Using the Payments and Reconciliations (DK) Extension | Microsoft Docs
+title: Payments and Reconciliations (DK) Extension
 description: This extension makes it easy to export files that are pre-formatted to meet bank requirements for electronic submissions.
 author: bholtorf
 ms.service: dynamics365-business-central